molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Elm exists in a niche, but its brilliant concepts have been widely adopted in the larger JavaScript ecosystem.
 Elm influenced [React](https://reactjs.org/), [Flux](https://facebook.github.io/flux/), [Redux](https://redux.js.org/) and [NgRx](https://github.com/ngrx/platform) as well as several side-effect solutions for Redux.

-Even if you don’t choose to write Elm over plain JavaScript, there’s much to learn from Elm regarding robust programming.
+Even if you do not choose to write Elm over plain JavaScript, there’s much to learn from Elm regarding robust programming.

 ### Error logging